-buy rum with,' said Haitie, while a Hattie.
-'Is this girl your daughter?' pleasant smile, played over her animated face, and her young heart beat with is my only child.
-Her name is Hattie.' joyful emotions. saved you from chastisement at the ing upon Hattie, and wishing she was hands of a drunken father!' continued a few years older.
-'How old are you. the reformed drunkard.
+pleasant smile, played over her anima- 'She is,' replied the mother.
+'She ted face, and her young heart beat with is my only child.
+Her name is Hattie.' joyful emotions. saved you from chastisement at the ing upon Hattle, and wishing she was hands of a drunken father!' continued a few years older.
+'How old are you, the reformed drunkard.
 'O, that seems my dear?' to me to be the greatest of all.
-We shall never forget what this good lady Hattie.
-'And I suppose, I am old has done for us.'
-'O, no, indeed!' added Hattie.
-'I shall forget to breathe first.' your trust in the arm of flesh,' said go and live with me?'
+We Ten years old, last May,' replied shall never forget what this good lady Hattie.
+'And I suppose, I am old has done for us.' shall forget to breathe first.' your trust in the arm of flesh,' said go and live with me?'
 Mrs. Mellen.
-Give your thanks to a 'O, I couldn't think of leaving father Higher Power.
+Give your thanks to a 'O, I couldn't think of leaving father Mrs. Mellen.
+Give your thanks to a Higher Power.
 I have done nothing and mother, now; for we are just bebut my duty.
-I hope this will prove a ginning to be happy,' said Hattie. good neighborhood, and think it will; Miss Dumpford did not fully combut we hardly ever know our next prehend Hattie's meaning, and made neighbors in this city.
-You will soon no immediate reply.
-The mother nobe well enough, I trust, to spare Flattie ticed the fact, and explained. and let her attend school.' plied Hattie's mother.
-'I will send her cently occupied, and I think so, too,' to school as soon as I gain a little more added the mother, after a brief pause. strength. tered the house, a carman drove up and | mained awhile and assisted in arranging long, before Aunt Dumpford thought 'How do you feel after your ride?' she would make a visit to her new neighbors and entered the house.
-Mr. 'Excuse me for this intrusion,' said man.
-'You have, indeed, hired us Aunt Dumpford.
-'When I saw you alight from the carriage I concluded you must be sick.
+I hope this will prove a ginning to be happy,' said Hattie. good neighborhood, and think it will; be well enough, I trust, to spare Hattie tiged the fact, and explained. and let her attend school.' plied Hattie's mother.
+'I will send her cently occupied, and I think so, too,' tered the house, a carman drove up and mained awhile and assisted in arranging How do you feel after your ride?' she would make a visit to her new neighbors and entered the house.
+Mr. You need make no apology for thus 'Yes, wife, we will renew our life visiting me; for I am glad to see you. weeks; but I hope I am getting better 'I am glad to hear it,' replied Aunt 'And me from begging pennies to Dumpford, turning her attention to buy rum with,' said Hattie, while a Hattie.
+'Is this girl your daughter?'
+'A fine name, and charming little 'And you might have added, she has girl,' continued Aunt Dumpford, gazenough to be better.